Recognizing Covered Water Damage Under Florida Home Insurance

 2. Keep Records

-- Maintain a log of dates, times, and representatives’ names you speak with.
+- Maintain a log of dates, times, and the names of representatives you speak with.

 - Save emails and letters exchanged with your insurer.